Training at Home vs. Training at the Gym: What Men and Women Over 40 Actually Need

 Time-limited or lifestyle constraints: Home workouts + short gym sessions can be ideal

-David Paul often blends both approaches: foundational work at home, heavier sessions in the gym, and personalised adjustments based on goals and recovery.
+Dave often blends both approaches: foundational and golf flexibility work at home, heavier sessions in the gym, and personalised adjustments based on goals and recovery.

 Nutrition and Recovery: Universal Essentials